 Civil society partnerships to tackle inequalities

 Now, we are working to show what role civil society can play to tackle the inequalities at the heart of Levelling Up.
-With support from Lloyds Bank Foundation, we are conducting research in three areas of the country: Thanet, Heywood and Nottingham, to shine a light on how civil society can act as a key partner to tackle issues like health and education which are core to regional disparities.
+With support from Lloyds Bank Foundation, we’ve conducted research in three areas of the country: Thanet, Heywood and Nottingham, to shine a light on how civil society can act as a key partner to tackle issues like health and education which are core to regional disparities.

 Get in touch